-Today sees the release of October data from the Ulster Bank Northern Ireland PMI®.
-The latest report – produced for Ulster Bank by Markit – signalled that business activity returned to growth, although the rate of expansion was modest as total new orders were largely unchanged in spite of a substantial increase in exports.
-Export orders were supported by the weakness of sterling, but this also had the effect of pushing up input costs which rose substantially.Continue reading
+Today sees the release of May data from the Ulster Bank Northern Ireland PMI®.
+The latest report – produced for Ulster Bank by IHS Markit – signalled further steep declines in business activity and new orders in the Northern Ireland private sector as the coronavirus disease 2019 (COVID-19) crisis continued.Continue reading

 Lockdown index: significant rises in prices of some lockdown items during April